Jan Kromkamp

 Jan Kromkamp (born 17 August 1980) is a Dutch former professional footballer who played as a right-back.
-He currently manages CSV Apeldoorn.
+He manages CSV Apeldoorn.

 Kromkamp played a total of 201 games in the Eredivisie and scored eight goals in nine seasons, playing for both AZ and PSV.
 He also played in England and Spain, and started and finished his career at Go Ahead Eagles.

 Kromkamp was included in the Netherlands squad for the 2006 World Cup.

 Club career

-Early years; AZ
+Early years, AZ

 Born in Makkinga, Friesland, Kromkamp made his professional debut for Go Ahead Eagles in Eerste Divisie, his first appearance in the competition being on 12 September 1998 in a 3–0 home win against FC Top Oss.
-He went on to play two full seasons with the team, scoring four goals in 33 games in his second.
+He played two full seasons with the team, scoring four goals in 33 games in his second.

 Kromkamp moved to the Eredivisie with AZ for the 2000–01 campaign, being a regular first-team starter right away.
-In his fourth year he appeared in 34 league matches as the Alkmaar side finished fourth, thus qualifying for the UEFA Cup and going on to reach the semifinals in the continental competition.
+In his fourth year he appeared in 34 league matches as the Alkmaar side finished fourth, thus qualifying for the UEFA Cup and reaching the semifinals in the continental competition.

-Villarreal; Liverpool
+Villarreal, Liverpool

 At the start of the 2005–06 season, Kromkamp signed with Villarreal of Spain.
 On 29 December 2005, however, the La Liga club agreed on an exchange deal with Liverpool, with Josemi going in the opposite direction.

 Kromkamp made his debut for the Reds on 7 January 2006, in a 5–3 win over Luton Town in the third round of the FA Cup.
 During his stint at Anfield, however, he was unable to dislodge Irish international Steve Finnan from the starting lineup, but did make a number of appearances from the bench, most notably in the domestic cup final; he was described as being a fair crosser of the ball with a lack of pace, who had difficulty in stopping opposition wingers getting crosses in.

-PSV; Late career
+PSV, later career

 Kromkamp played one league game for Liverpool in the 2006–07 season.
 On 31 August 2006, he was sold to PSV Eindhoven, taking over the number 2 jersey from André Ooijer who left for Blackburn Rovers.
-He appeared in 54 league games in his first two seasons combined, both ending in League championship wins, and also faced former club Liverpool in two UEFA Champions League matches, managing only one draw in four games.
+He appeared in 54 league games in his first two seasons combined, both ending in League championship wins, and also faced former club Liverpool in two UEFA Champions League matches, PSV managing only one draw in four games.

-From 2008 to 2010, Kromkamp featured rarely for the Eindhoven side due to injuries.
-On 22 February 2011 he rejoined his first professional team, Go Ahead Eagles – effective as of July – again in the second division.
+From 2008 to 2010, Kromkamp played rarely due to injuries.
+On 22 February 2011, he rejoined his first professional team, Go Ahead Eagles – effective as of July – again in the second division.

 On 23 June 2013, aged 33, Kromkamp announced his retirement from professional football due to chronic knee problems.